SpaceOtterInSpace/spaceotterinspace_old/_posts/2015-03-16-github-pages.markdown

    * Select html5
 * create a file called index.html
 * put some html in here
-* put it bakc on github
+* put it back on github
     * on the tab called bash (the command line)
     * git add .
     * git commit -m "Initial commit"